jfilby/nexus/README.md

 including the use of Karax or [Nimja](https://github.com/enthus1ast/nimja) to render HTML.

-The framework can integrate
+The framework can integrate with [DocUI](https://github.com/jfilby/DocUI) which is a Flutter front-end which render UIs that can be defined at the back-end.
-with [DocUI](https://github.com/jfilby/DocUI) which is a Flutter front-end which render UIs that can be defined at the back-end.
 This works by defining UIs using the DocUI SDK in a web-service which communicates with your Flutter app using JSON-encoded information.

-Nexus Gen is an ORM that generates data object SQL and data access Nim source files.
+Nexus has an ORM that generates data object SQL and data access Nim source files.
 There's an option to generate cached data access files in addition to the regular data access files.